-In crypto trading, cryptocurrencies (such as Bitcoin, Ethereum, Tether) and other types of digital assets (such as NFTs – Non-Fungible Tokens) are bought and sold in different exchanges.
+In crypto trading, cryptocurrencies (such as Bitcoin, Ethereum, and Tether) and other types of digital assets (such as NFTs – Non-Fungible Tokens) are bought and sold in different exchanges.

 Over 10,000 cryptos are available these days.
 However, not all crypto pairs are available for direct trading.
 Crypto traders who want to create a swap between two relatively small cryptos may need to use an intermediary like Bitcoin – converting a small crypto into Bitcoin, and then converting Bitcoin into the other small crypto you were interested in.

-The crypto market is inherently more volatile than the forex market, because it is based entirely on speculation and driven by market sentiment.
-In the past, we have seen huge crashes in Bitcoin in short periods of time, and we have also seen it skyrocket with just one tweet from a famous persona.
+The crypto market is inherently more volatile than the forex market because it is based entirely on speculation and driven by market sentiment.
+In the past, we have seen huge crashes in Bitcoin in short periods of time, and we have also seen it skyrocket with just one tweet from a famous person.
 There is little rhyme or reason to the performance of crypto, making it exciting for thrill-seekers.